jhustata/book/_build/html/_sources/hw1.md

-# EPIDEMIOLOGY 340.600: STATA PROGRAMMING AND DATA MANAGEMENT

-## Assignment 1
+# hw1

 **Due date: 11:59 p.m.,Friday, April 21, 2023 via CoursePlus dropbox**

 ### Overview

-write a .do file which imports data from [hw1.txt](hw1.txt) and performs the data cleaning / exploratory data analysis tasks described below.
-Your .do file must be called hw1\lastname.firstname.do and must create a log file called hw1\lastname.firstname.log. <u>Your .do file should follow conventions for .do file structure described in class (Lecture 1)</u>.
+write a `.do file` which imports data from [hw1.txt](hw1.txt) and performs the data cleaning / exploratory data analysis tasks described below.
+Your .do file must be called `hw1.lastname.firstname.do` and must create a log file called `hw1.lastname.firstname.log`. <u>Your .do file should follow conventions for .do file structure described in class (Session 1)</u>.
 Make sure your script will run on our machines, even if we are using a different version of Stata.
 Do not submit your log files as part of the assignment.

 This dataset contains simulated data on registrants for the deceased donor kidney waitlist.